visgl/react-map-gl/README.md

 There are several ways to provide a token to your app, as showcased in some of the example folders:

-* Modify the source directly
+* Provide a `mapboxApiAccessToken` prop to the map component
 * Set the `MapboxAccessToken` environment variable
 * Provide it in the URL, e.g `?access_token=TOKEN`